davide-marino00/PBI_DOCS/refac.md

 ```dax
 CALCULATE(SUM(vw_Timesheet[Hours]), vw_Timesheet[QualifyPrj] = 1)
 ```
-- **DAX Explanation (Generated):** The DAX expression you provided is used to calculate a measure called 'UTI_TOTALHOURS'.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is used to calculate a measure called 'UTI_TOTALHOURS'.
+Here's a breakdown of what it does in simple business terms:

 1. **SUM(vw_Timesheet[Hours])**: This part of the expression adds up all the values in the 'Hours' column from the 'vw_Timesheet' table.
-Essentially, it totals the number of hours recorded in the timesheet.
+Essentially, it totals the number of hours recorded.

 2. **CALCULATE(...)**: The CALCULATE function modifies the context in which the data is evaluated.
 In this case, it is used to apply a specific filter to the data being summed.

-3. **vw_Timesheet[QualifyPrj] = 1**: This is the filter condition applied by the CALCULATE function.
-It specifies that only the rows in the 'vw_Timesheet' table where the 'QualifyPrj' column equals 1 should be included in the sum.
-This means that the measure will only count hours that are associated with projects that qualify under a certain criterion (indicated by the value 1).
+3. **vw_Timesheet[QualifyPrj] = 1**: This filter condition specifies that only the rows in the 'vw_Timesheet' table where the 'QualifyPrj' column equals 1 should be included in the total.
+This means that the measure is only considering hours that are associated with projects that qualify under a certain criterion (indicated by the value 1).

-In summary, the 'UTI_TOTALHOURS' measure calculates the total number of hours worked on projects that meet a specific qualification (where 'QualifyPrj' equals 1).
-This helps businesses track and analyze the hours spent on eligible projects, providing insights into resource allocation and project performance.
+In summary, the 'UTI_TOTALHOURS' measure calculates the total number of hours worked on projects that meet a specific qualification (where 'QualifyPrj' is 1).
+This helps businesses understand how many hours are being spent on eligible projects, which can be important for budgeting, resource allocation, and performance tracking.

 **`UTILIZATION_New`**